topxeq/charlang/docs/tutorial.md

 An initializer for a constant is required while declaring.
 The const declaration creates a read-only reference to a value.
 It does not mean the value it holds is immutable.
-Currently, `iota` is not supported but will be added for enumeration.
-Unlike Go, constant variables can be initialized with any value.

 ```go
 const (